fgervasi-cell/Programmentwurf_ASE/README.md

 Debug: Navigate into folder `tasktracker-modules/tasktracker-parent/tasktracker-plugins`.
 Run the command `mvn clean javafx:run@debug`.
 Attach the Java debugger by running the attach configuration in the launch.json.

 Run tests: Navigate into folder where the pom.xml is located.
 Run the command `mvn test`.
+Note that the database tests will fail if no database is currently running.
+You can use the command provided in ./docker/mysql.bat to start a docker container running a MySQL database.

 Debug tests: Run the command `mvnDebug test -DforkMode=never`.